-When you configure the TargetStore, it is important that the database connection name goes before the resource files connection name.
-Because the configuration factory can reorder elements based on their names, you must make sure that the elements in the <ConnectionNames> section have names that preserve the positional order.
+Schema and ItemRevision Command Services must be configured with the same settings.
+Change the <Web> node to <Schema> and <ItemRevision> accordingly.
+In configuration of the TargetStore, it is important the database connection name goes first before the resource files one.
+Since the configuration factory can reorder elements based on their names, please make sure elements in the <ConnectionNames> section have names which would preserve the positional order.